nandemonogatari/QuickView-3.0/README.md

 Known issues:
 ```
-- Titlebar is fucked i still have to fix that, main idea is to use it with HideCaption=1 aka no Titlebar (see init file options below).
+- Titlebar only clickable for the leftmost region i still have to fix that, main idea is to use it with HideCaption=1 aka no Titlebar (see init file options below).
-- GIF doesn't work properly yet
+- GIF doesn't work properly yet.
 ```

 Example for Transparent PNG with HideCaption=1: